Circular dichroism in high-order harmonic generation: Heralding topological phases and transitions in Chern insulators: Keldysh approximation and quasi-classical analysis

+These electron-hole pair trajectories, together with the saddle-point condition of Eq.~(\ref{eqn:SaddleP1}), should produce com\-plex-valued solutions for ${\bf K}_s$, as is the case for HHG of gases.

+However, finding the solutions ${\bf K}_s$ is not a trivial task, since it depends explicitly on the geometrical features, i.e.\ the Berry curvature and connection, and the phase of the dipole matrix elements.
+Moreover, {this gets further} complicated as the eigenstates and eigenvalues that make up the energy bands are expected to exhibit branch cuts and branch points connecting the two bands~\cite{Pechukas1976, Hwang1977}.
+Once the momentum is allowed to take on complex values (as it does in complex band structure theory~\cite{Reuter2016}), this leads to a nontrivial geometrical problem with a high dimensionality whose analysis requires detailed attention.

-These electron-hole pair trajectories, together with the saddle-point condition of Eq.~(\ref{eqn:SaddleP1}), should produce complex-valued solutions for ${\bf K}_s$, as in HHG from gases.
-However, finding the solutions ${\bf K}_s$ is not a trivial task, since it depends explicitly on the geometrical features, i.e. Berry curvature, connection, and the phase of the dipole matrix elements.
-Nevertheless, these saddle points ${\bf K}_s$ should have a component perpendicular to driving laser field ${\bf E}(t)$ in case of linear drivers; this appears as a consequence of anomalous-velocity features, and in particular of the Berry curvature ${\bm \Omega}_m({\bf k})$.
+Nevertheless, these saddle points ${\bf K}_s$ should have a component perpendicular to the driving laser field ${\bf E}(t)$ (for the case of linear drivers), which appears as a consequence of anomalous-velocity features and in particular of the Berry curvature ${\bm \Omega}_m({\bf k})$.